kevinwatson/rails-microservices-book/100-chapter-09.md

 active-remote_1  | I, [2019-12-28T00:40:43.597089 #1]  INFO -- : [CLT] - 0d6886451aa0 - 3f910c005424 - EmployeeMessageService#create
 ```

-We can also check the Nats connection info to verify that data is being passed over the Nats server.
+We can also check the NATS connection info to verify that data is being passed over the NATS server.
 Browse to http://localhost:8222 and click the 'connz' link.
-Clicking links to pull data on the http://localhost:3000/employees page will pass additional messages to the `active-record` app through the Nats server.
+Clicking links to pull data on the http://localhost:3000/employees page will pass additional messages to the `active-record` app through the NATS server.
 Refreshing the http://localhost:8222/connz page will display incrementing counters on the `num_connections` and the `num_connections/in_msgs` and `num_connections/out_msgs` fields.

 ## Wrap-up